defano/wyldcard/README.md

 # HyperTalk Java

-A toy implementation of Apple's HyperCard written in Java.
+An effort to recreate Apple's HyperCard in Java.
 Originally developed as a class project for a graduate-level compiler design course at DePaul University in Chicago.

 ![Hero](doc/images/hero.png)

-#### What's HyperCard?
+#### Wait, what's HyperCard?

 Released in 1987 and included in the box with every Macintosh sold during the late 1980's and '90s, HyperCard was an [Erector Set](https://en.wikipedia.org/wiki/Erector_Set) for building software: part programming language, part "paint" program, part database.
 With HyperCard, you could draw a user interface with [MacPaint](https://en.wikipedia.org/wiki/MacPaint)-like tools, then apply scripts and behaviors using an expressive syntax that mimicked natural English.